nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2024-04-30-april-blog-two.md

 <!--more-->

-As the semester closes, I get reminded of the people I will see at a distant point in my young adult life.
+Also, as the semester closes, I get reminded of the people I will see at a distant point in my young adult life.
 How have I become so close with Alveena but will not see her until our senior year because of study abroad?
 How is it that I will only have a semester with Cris and Ashley before they graduate?
 How is it that time is moving so fast?

 At various points this fall semester, friends I was once close with would greet me with, "Where have you been?"
 Knowing space will soon divide us, I have spent more time with these friends I love with all my soul.
 I even took on a new project for one of the most loving people in my life: a blanket for Riley.
 As I have mentioned before, knitting for me represents a generational love, a love transferred from my grandma to my mom to me.
 With every knit and purl stitch, I write my devotion for you into the blanket.
 You deserve this love thousands of times over.